 Taiwan beat covid-19 and won friends.
-At the WHO, it’s fighting for a seat at the table.
+At the WHO, it’s still fighting for a seat at the table.

 Superpower politics

-But as Taiwan wins support it risks backlash from Beijing, especially as the outreach coincides with the Trump administration's push to blame China's government for the pandemic.
+But as Taiwan wins support, it risks a backlash from Beijing, especially as the outreach coincides with the Trump administration's push to blame China's government for the pandemic.

 "We don't want to be accused of meddling between U.S.-China relations," Wang said.
 "The U.S. conflict with China, they have their own problems.
 In Taiwan, we have our own problem with China.
 Sometimes, separating it is quite difficult."

-Officials concede Taiwan is unlikely to be invited to observe the assembly.
-Wu said the WHO appeared to be "tightly controlled" by China.
+Officials concede that Taiwan is unlikely to be invited to observe the assembly.
+Wu said the WHO appears to be "tightly controlled" by China.

 The WHO has denied accusations it collaborated with China to delay issuing a warning about covid-19, and Tedros has said the body's praise of China's handling of the outbreak was not designed "to appease anyone."
-Last month, Chinese foreign ministry spokesman Zhao Lijian dismissed criticism of Beijing's influence in the WHO as "smear and rumor-mongering."
+Last month, Chinese Foreign Ministry spokesman Zhao Lijian dismissed criticism of Beijing's influence in the WHO as "smear and rumor-mongering."

 Taiwan attended the assembly as an observer from 2009 to 2016, the result of negotiations between China and then-President Ma Ying-jeou, whose administration was friendlier toward Beijing.
-These invitations ceased once Tsai, whom China's communist leadership has characterized as a dangerous "separatist," took office in 2016.
+These invitations ceased once Tsai, whom China's Communist Party leadership has characterized as a dangerous "separatist," took office in 2016.

 Peter Chang, who served as Taiwan's health attache to the WHO in Geneva during the SARS outbreak, said Taiwan was nevertheless unable to participate in as many assembly functions as other observers, and interactions with WHO officials took the form of email exchanges and clandestine encounters.

-Taiwan's fraught relationship with the WHO turned openly hostile in April, when Tedros accused Taiwanese Internet users and its foreign ministry of targeting him with racist attacks.
+Taiwan's fraught relationship with the WHO turned openly hostile in April, when Tedros accused Taiwanese Internet users and its Foreign Ministry of targeting him with racist attacks.
 The ministry denied this and announced a shipment of 6 million masks to countries in Asia, Europe and the Americas.

-"Taiwan, during this pandemic, has been an embarrassment for WHO," said Chi Chun-huei, a professor at Oregon State University's College of Public Health and Human Sciences who has held seminars and offered health advice to colleagues in the United States.
+"Taiwan, during this pandemic, has been an embarrassment for WHO," said Chi Chunhuei, a professor at Oregon State University's College of Public Health and Human Sciences who has held seminars and offered health advice to colleagues in the United States.

 But Taiwan's full participation in health affairs remains hindered by politics, and Beijing has accused Taiwan, without citing evidence, of using the pandemic to "seek independence."